mpdf/mpdf.github.io/reference/mpdf-variables/showwatermarktext.md

 <h2>Description</h2>

 <div class="alert alert-info" role="alert">boolean <b>showWatermarkText</b></div>
 <p>Specifies whether or not to show/print the watermark text on each page.
-The text for the watermark must be defined using <a href="/reference/mpdf-functions/setwatermarktext.html">SetWatermarkText()</a>.
+The text for the watermark must be defined using <a href="{{ "/reference/mpdf-functions/setwatermarktext.html" | prepend: site.baseurl }}">SetWatermarkText()</a>.
 The watermark is added to the document at the end of each page.</p>

 <div class="alert alert-info" role="alert"><b>Note:</b> This superceded TopicIsUnvalidated in mPDF 2.2 as an alias, and is now the preferred form.</div>
 <h2>Values</h2>